Node.js supports two primary module systems: CommonJS and ECMAScript Modules (ESM). Let’s break down each one and highlight their differences:

 Features:

-- Static analysis of imports and exports, which can improve performance and tooling.
+- Static analysis of imports and exports, Imports must typically be at the top level, allowing for 'tree-shaking' (removing unused code). which can improve performance and tooling.

 - Supports top-level await.